BASIS OF PREPARATION: Player Valuation

 It is important to note that several models were developed in order to fully capture the specific characteristics of different playing positions.
 This means that goalkeepers, defenders, midfielders and forwards are valued on the basis of sporting performance variables that were found to be the most relevant to each position; for example, tackling is more important for the assessment of defenders than for forwards.
 However, several variables are common across all models (e.g. age, length of contract, performance with national team).

-Whilst every effort has been made by the Football Benchmark team of KPMG's Sports Advisory practice to make the value analysis between professional players consistent and comparable, in undertaking this research we faced several challenges which are difficult to overcome.
+Whilst every effort has been made by the Football Benchmark team to make the value analysis between professional players consistent and comparable, in undertaking this research we faced several challenges which are difficult to overcome.
 Differences in the timing of transactions considered, the currencies in which player transfers take place and the fluctuation of exchange rates limit, to a certain extent, the comparability of data, and influence the results of our analysis.

 How often are the values updated?